-There are various types of eye doctors; other types include optometrists or ophthalmologists.
+There are various types of eye practitioners; other types include optometrists or ophthalmologists.
 While optometry and ophthalmology are both disciplines that deal with the health and disease of the eye among other various things, opticians generally only deal with fitting and dispensing lenses.
 However, in countries besides the United States and Canada, licensed opticians may also examine the eyes for disease or other problems and issue their own prescriptions.

 What does an Optician do?

 Opticians are the lens experts.
 People come to them after having received a prescription for corrective lenses from an optometrist or ophthalmologist.
 Opticians then take that prescription, consult with the patient, and come up with the best lenses option for him or her.

 One of the most interesting things an optician does is actually create lenses; they may shape lenses to fit into a certain glasses frame, make their own contact lenses, or carefully prepare a prosthetic eye for a patient in need.
 They also create special kinds of lenses such as bifocals or trifocals to help people with complex vision problems.